 Mast cell tumors are another type of cancer commonly found in dogs.
 This cancer occurs in the mast cells of the dog's immune system.
 Mast cell tumors can grow anywhere on your dog’s skin, including internal organs however, some of the most common sites for mast cell tumors are on the limbs, lower abdomen, and chest.
 This form of skin cancer is most commonly diagnosed in dogs between ages 8 -10 years old.
 Some of the breeds facing an increased risk of developing this disease include: Boxers, Pugs, Rhodesian Ridgebacks, and Boston Terriers.

 How is skin cancer diagnosed in dogs?

-To diagnose skin cancer in dogs, your vet may perform a fine needle aspiration in order to take a small sample of the turmor's cells to examine, or perform a biopsy in order to take a portion of the tumor's tissue for examination.
+To diagnose skin cancer in dogs, your vet may perform a fine needle aspiration in order to take a small sample of the tumor's cells to examine or perform a biopsy in order to take a portion of the tumor's tissue for examination.
 These samples will be sent to a lab to be analyzed, in order for your vet to provide you with an accurate diagnosis of your dog's condition.
 To determine the extent of cancer in the body after the initial diagnosis, additional diagnostic testing can help to optimize treatment recommendations and more accurately predict prognosis.

 What treatment is available if my dog is diagnosed with skin cancer?